leeway64/LWVirtualAssistant/README.md

 # LWVirtualAssistant
-This project provides a very simple voice-controlled virtual assistant, implemented in Python.
+LWVirtualAssistant is a basic voice-controlled virtual assistant that can take a selfie, set a timer, and create a note, among other features.

 ## Installation